Raleigh's El Dorado expedition

 Raleigh's El Dorado expedition, also known as Raleigh's first voyage to Guiana, was an English military and exploratory expedition led by Sir Walter Raleigh that took place during the Anglo-Spanish War in 1595.
 The expedition set out in February 1595 to explore the Orinoco River on the northeast tip of South America in an attempt to find the fabled city of El Dorado.

-Raleigh first captured the Spanish settlement of San José de Oruña on the colony of Trinidad, along with the Governor Antonio de Berrío, who was also looking for the city.
+Raleigh first captured the Spanish settlement of San José de Oruña on the colony of Trinidad, along with the Governor Antonio de Berrío, who had been looking for El Dorado since the 1580s.
 After questioning De Berrío, Raleigh and the English held the place and used it as a base for their exploration.
 Despite the presence of a Spanish force shadowing him, Raleigh successfully navigated the river and inlets, penetrating some 400 mi into the Guiana highlands.

 No gold or lost city was ever found; however, Raleigh returned to England and subsequently exaggerated his account.
 Still, the expedition resulted in an important alliance with the natives of the region, which would have a lasting impact on future colonization of the area.